iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

         cnn-128
 ```

-If you want to list all the experiments in the repository independent of parent
+If you want to list all the experiments in the repository regardless of the parent
-commits, use the `--all` flag.
+commit, use the `--all` flag.

 ```dvc
 $ dvc exp list --all